KxSystems/docs/docs/ml/automl/userguide/index.md

 ---
 # User interface

-At the highest level this repository allows for two primary functions to be called:
+At the highest level this repository allows for two primary callable functions:

 1. `.aml.run` = Run the automated machine learning pipeline on user defined data and target
 2. `.aml.new` = Using a previously fit model and set of instructions derived from 1 above, predict the target value for new tabular data